 Under our non-employee director compensation policy, we pay each of our non-employee directors a cash retainer for service on the Board and for service on each committee of which the director is a member.
 The policy applies to each of our directors who is not an employee of our company.
-During 2022, Dr. Walker was our Chief Executive Officer and did not receive any additional compensation for service as a director.
-He became eligible to receive compensation under our non-employee director compensation policy on January 1, 2023.
+During 2023, Dr. Manion was our Chief Executive Officer and did not receive any additional compensation for service as a director.

-Pursuant to the policy in effect for 2022, each non-employee director receives an annual cash retainer of \$40,000 for serving on our Board.
-The Chair of the Board receives an additional annual cash retainer of \$30,000.
-Effective January 1, 2023, the Lead Independent Director receives an additional annual cash retainer of \$25,000.
+Pursuant to the policy in effect for 2023, each non-employee director receives an annual cash retainer of \$40,000 for serving on our Board.
+The Chair of the Board receives an additional annual cash retainer of \$30,000 and the Lead Independent Director receives an additional annual cash retainer of \$25,000.
 The members of each of the Audit, Compensation, Nominating and Corporate Governance and Research and Development Committees receive additional retainers for such service, as does the Chair of each such committee (in addition to the member retainers), as follows: